 Other debtors generally arise from transactions outside the usual operating activities of the Library Board and are recognised at their assessed values.
-Terms are a maximum of three months, no interest be fully collectible are considered of good is charged and no security is obtained. quality based on recent collection history.
-Credit risk management strategies are detailed in Note D2.
+Terms are a maximum of three months, no interest is charged and no security is obtained.

 Disclosure - Credit Risk Exposure of Receivables